php-ru/symfony-docs-ru/controller.rst

 .. tip::

     You can extend either ``Controller`` or ``AbstractController``.
-The difference is that when you extend ``AbstractController``, you can't access to your services via ``$this->get()`` or ``$this->container->get()``, only to a set of common Symfony services.
+The difference is that when you extend ``AbstractController``, you can't access your services via ``$this->get()`` or ``$this->container->get()``, only to a set of common Symfony services.
 This forces you to write more robust code to access services.